 The services provided by the Office have been adapted to reduce access barriers for people with a disability and information is available in various formats on request.
 The Office has an internal guideline for staff on Assisting complainants with vision, hearing or speech impairments.
 The document is part of the internal Complaint Handling Toolkit and provides useful information, contacts and procedures for all staff when dealing with a complainant with a disability.
-Information about the Office's DAIP is included in induction training for all new staff.
+Information about the Office's DAIP and a video on providing services to people with a disability, Make a Difference produced by the Disability Services Commission, is included in induction training for all new staff.
+In 2015-16, Managers received training on the Office's disability access and inclusion strategies.